leocornus/easy-git/docs/wp_gitweb_Git_Repo_Mangement.rst

 - add Git repository
 - edit a Git reposityr,
-  including add user to a Git repository
+  including add contributor to a Git repository.

-The `jQuery UI Autocomplete Multiple Values`_ will be use to add congributors to a Git repository.
+The `jQuery UI Autocomplete Multiple Values`_ will be use to add contributors to a Git repository.

 PHP Functions
 -------------